whaynes/STCW23/jekyll/assessments/Engine/OICEW-8-1A.md

 ### Condition

-{{ "In workshop, given access to a lathe, mild steel rod stock and other necessary equipment and supplies." | markdownify }}
+In workshop, given access to a lathe, mild steel rod stock and other necessary equipment and supplies.

 ### Performance requirement